9:15-10:15

 1:15-1:30

-Caitlin Heppner: "Micro Cities, Macro Problems"
+Caitlin Heppner, Ahmed Issaoui, Ronit Shahu, Utkarsh Pramodrao Nipane: "Micro Cities, Macro Problems"

 Caitlin and her team will present Micro Cities, Macro Problems which leverages robotics to examine ethical dimensions and urban planning challenges in autonomous navigation and to invite participants to explore how autonomous navigation could impact ecosystem restoration efforts and reimagine how municipalities and individual citizens might utilize autonomous navigation systems to better support these sustainability initiatives.